-The Bureau of the Congress of Deputies defines an interest group or lobbyist as those natural or legal persons or entities without legal personality that communicate directly or indirectly with holders of public office, elected officials or staff members in their charge in favour of private, public, individual or collective interests, trying to modify or influence issues related to the drafting, development or modification of legislative initiatives.
+The Bureau of the Congress of Deputies defines an interest group, lobby or lobbyist as those natural or legal persons or entities without legal personality that communicate directly or indirectly with holders of public office, elected officials or staff members in their charge in favour of private, public, individual or collective interests, trying to modify or influence issues related to the drafting, development or modification of legislative initiatives.

 EXISTING REGULATIONS ON INTEREST GROUPS